Malcolmson semigroups

 \section{Abstract}

-We introduce the matrix Malcolmson semigroup and the finitely presented module Malcolmson semigroup for unital rings, as algebraic analogues of the Cuntz semigroup.
+Inspired by the construction of the Cuntz semigroup for a $C^*$-algebra, we introduce the matrix Malcolmson semigroup and the finitely presented module Malcolmson semigroup for a unital ring.
 These two semigroups are shown to have isomorphic Grothendieck group in general and be isomorphic for von Neumann regular rings.
 For unital $C^*$-algebras, it is shown that the matrix Malcolmson semigroup has a natural surjective order-preserving homomorphism to the Cuntz semigroup, every dimension function is a Sylvester matrix rank function, and there exist Sylvester matrix rank functions which are not dimension functions.